Websites with things observed and images created.

 johncameron.ca

-This website, a smaller, much faster version of johncameron.ca, now that both the photographer and the previous version of the commercial site—are officially retired.
+This website, an updated, smaller, faster version of johncameron.ca, now that both the photographer and the previous version of the commercial site—are officially retired.
 I live on south Vancouver Island now, but am still running on Salt Spring Island time.

 2